This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 You should start doing this one at home, before you even take your first solo trip.
 Do something at home that pushes your boundaries just a little bit.

 It doesn’t matter if it’s starting a conversation with a total stranger or going to the movie theatre by yourself.
-Doing something that’s a little bit out of your comfort zone at home, helps you become more comfortable in unfamiliar situations.
+Doing something that’s a little bit out of your comfort zone at home, helps you become more comfortable in unfamiliar situations when you are not at home.

 7. TAKE THE HOTEL BUSINESS CARD

-Grab the hotel’s business card with an address or drop a pin on an offline map.
+Grab the hotel’s business card with an address or drop a pin in an offline map.
 Either way, just be sure that you have something other than simply a hotel name.

 In the event you get lost and need a taxi, they may not be able to find the hotel easily by name alone.
 It’s especially helpful if the hotel chain has more than one location where you’re at, or if there’s a language barrier.